dave4506/MemoryBank/README.md

 *Steps for how to build and run Chatter*
 1. Download the starter app files from the starter app directory
 2. Build and run the backend server code
-    Login to the Droplet virtual machine by using terminal command ssh root@167.71.84.124 and password:
+    Login to the Droplet virtual machine by using terminal command ssh root@167.71.84.124 and custom password.

     1. To run a GET request, run http://167.71.84.124/getchatts/ in the browser.